Deep self-consistent learning of local volatility: Discussion and conclusions

 In this work, we introduce a deep learning method that yields the parameterized option price and the calibrated local volatility in a self-consistent manner.
 More specifically, we approximate both the option price and the local volatility using deep neural networks.
 Self-consistency is established through Dupire's equation in the sense that the parameterized option price from the market data is required to be a solution to the underlying Dupire's equation with the calibrated local volatility.
 Consequently, by exploiting self-consistency, one not only calibrates the local volatility surface from the market option prices, but also filters out noises in the data that violate Dupire's equation with the calibrated local volatility, going beyond classical inverse problems with regularization.

 The proposed method has been tested on both synthetic and market option prices.
 In all cases, the proposed self-consistent method results in a smooth surface for the calibrated local volatility, with the reprice RMSEs are lower than that obtained either by the canonical methods or the deep learning approaches \cite{Crepey02,Achdou05,Chataigner20,Chataigner21}.
-Moreover, the reprice RMSEs are relatively insensitive to the regularization parameter $\lambda > 0$, showing the robustness of our algorithm.
+Moreover, the reprice RMSEs are relatively insensitive to the regularization parameter $\lambda_\text{dup} > 0$, showing the robustness of our algorithm.
 Being continuous functions, the neural networks provide full surfaces for the parameterized option price and for the calibrated local volatility, at variance with discrete nodes using the canonical methods.
-However, by incorporating the residue of Dupire's equation as a regularizer, one needs to solve a two-dimensional partial differential equation at each iteration, leading to increased computation time.
+However, incorporating the residue of Dupire's equation as a regularizer requires one to solve a two-dimensional partial differential equation at each iteration, leading to increased computation time.
 This drawback, however, can be mitigated by distributing the training task on multiple GPUs.

-Although the option price varies dramatically due to the price dynamics of the underlying assets, it is observed from Figure~\ref{fig:DAX_res} that the variation local volatility surface over successive days remains small.
-Indeed, as the volatility measures the uncertainty of future price movement of the underlying assets, a large variation in the local volatility surface would imply a dramatic change in the market.
-Therefore, instead of starting from random initial parameters, initiating the training from converged solutions of the previous day can lead to a substantially reduction in computation time, cf. \cite{WangZhe21} for a case study.
-Alternatively, modeling the local volatility as a continuous function of time, namely $\sigma = \sigma(t,K,T)$, could be useful for investigating the temporal evolution of the local volatility surface.
-In this case, market option prices of successive days can be used to train, jointly, one local volatility model.
-Under an assumption that the temporal evolution of local volatility is characterized a deterministic dynamics, one may deduce the underlying ordinary differential equation for $\sigma(t,K,T)$ on a fixed grid $(K,T)$, enabling a propagation of the local volatility surface forward in time.
-The predicted local volatility surface could be useful for, e.g. risk management.
+Although option prices may vary dramatically due to the price dynamics of the underlying assets, it is observed from Figure~\ref{fig:DAX_res} that the variation of the local volatility surface over successive days remains small.
+Therefore, instead of starting from random initial parameters, initiating the training from converged solutions of the previous day can lead to a substantial reduction in computation time, see \cite{WangZhe21} for a case study.